 The Economic Alliance of Okanogan County's purpose is to create an effective partnership in Okanogan County between private enterprise, county, tribal, and local governments to implement strategies for growth.
-The Economic Alliance of Okanogan County also supports rural broadband expansion focused on bringing reliable internet access and equity to all county residents.10

-Current economic development initiatives include Room One in partnership with Blue Sky Minds.
-The consortium supports growing the food ecosystem in the Okanogan region, with farmers, ranchers, food producers, restaurants, food sellers and the nonprofit community boosting demand for local and regional foods, including schools and local food banks.
+The Economic Alliance of Okanogan County also supports rural broadband expansion focused on bringing reliable internet access and equity to all county residents.13 ranchers, food producers, restaurants, food sellers and the nonprofit community boosting demand for local and regional foods, including schools and local food banks.
 TwispWorks in Okanogan County supports innovative businesses and new industries regionally, with a focus on addressing the effects and causes of climate change on a local scale.
-Washington State Department of Commerce supports these innovation cluster initiatives through capacity building grants.11
+Washington State Department of Commerce supports these innovation cluster initiatives through capacity building grants.14